CyclotronResearchCentre/RestLib/README.md

-COMARestLib
+RestLib
 ===========

-COMA Resting State fMRI Analysis Library
+Resting State fMRI Analysis Library

-COMARestLib is a library to perform advanced postprocessing of resting state data from fMRI Independent Component Analysis.
+RestLib is a library to perform advanced postprocessing of resting state data from fMRI Independent Component Analysis.

 Libray has been developed to overcome several classical limitations that appears in Dissorder of Conciousness (DoC) patients analysis.